 8. Don't give questions in advance

 I don't prepare questions in advance and I always say no to people who ask me to send them a list of questions.
 Partly, this is because I don't work that way and partly I don't want people over-preparing.

 My interviews tend to be quite free-ranging.
-Journalists rarely (if ever) give copy approval to interviewees but when interviewing for corporate work it is the rule.
+Journalists rarely (if ever) give copy approval to interviewees but when interviewing for corporate work (like a Copywriter would), it is the rule.